Kawasaki Ninja 1000: 2011-2013

+The Kawasaki Ninja 1000 was launched in 2011 and is based on the Z1000 naked bike, adding fairings, an adjustable windscreen, thicker rider and passenger seats, passenger grab handles, more fuel capacity (5.0 gallons), clip on handlebars, and rubber-covered foot pegs for rider and passenger.

+The Ninja 1000 has a 501-pound wet weight and 56.9-inch wheelbase.
+The engine is a 1,043cc liquid-cooled, DOHC, four-valve-per-cylinder, in-line four cylinder that made a claimed 125.1 horsepower at 9,900 RPM, 74.4 LB torque at 8,800 RPM.

 2014-2016

-Main highlights of this series was the improved throttle response, and the addition of three-way traction control, along with two power modes as standard.
+Main highlights of this series was the improved throttle response, and the addition of three-way traction control.
+These modes include power 3 (most intrusive), power 2, power 1 and 0 (to have it turned off).
+Additionally, there are two power modes as standard (mode A for 100% of the power, and mode B for 80% of the power).
 ABS was also offered as an optional extra.
 Brakes were changed to Tokico with more bite.
-Suspension received a revised damping rate and shocks received heavier springs - both of which improve the ride quality.
+Suspension received a revised damping rate with an option to customize the resistance, and shocks received heavier springs - both of which improve the ride quality.
 Other revisions included changes to the mirrors, seat, panniers and even some tweaks to the induction noise.

 2017-2019

 The updated 2017 bike received a wider front fairing and a taller wind screen, also the addition of a brighter LED headlight replacing the previous halogen light.
 New high level electronics include the addition of a six-axis IMU that works with ABS and traction control - all of which is now referred to as Kawasaki's KTRC and KCMF (Kawasaki Cornering Management Function).
 ABS now comes as standard.
 The new addition results in a new claimed wet weight of 518 lb.
 Compliant with Euro 4 rules, furnished with new styling and capable of competing with Suzuki GSX-S1000F, KTM 1290 Super Duke GT, MV Agusta Turismo Veloce and the Ducati SuperSport of 2017, the bike will contribute to the regained strength of the sports-touring class.

 Other changes include a re-designed dash with gear position indicator, changeable rev limiter and ambient temperature sensors.
 The exhaust system was also changed to conform to the Euro 4 rules.